gamelab/WebGL-Particles-Plugin/README.md

   * "maxLifespan" (number)  : The maximum lifespan of each particle.
 A random start time between "minLifespan" and "maxLifespan" will be generated

 ### Textures
 Determines which image/spritesheet/textureatlas will be used as bitmap textures.
 If a textureAtlas or a spritesheet is used then individual cells can be selected.
+You can also use a canvas and draw in real time.

 ###Runtime
 Runtime properties are set up to one time per frame for the entire emitter